expressjs/expressjs.com/advanced/best-practice-performance.md

 With load balancing, you may have to ensure that requests associated with a particular session ID connect to the process that originated them.
 This is known as _session affinity_, or _sticky sessions_, and may be addressed by the suggestion above to use a data store such as Redis for session data (depending on your application).
 For a discussion, see [Using multiple nodes](http://socket.io/docs/using-multiple-nodes/).

-Load balancing is a vast topic of its own, and a detailed discussion is beyond this scope of this article.

 #### Using StrongLoop PM with an Nginx load balancer

 [StrongLoop Process Manager](http://strong-pm.io/) integrates with an Nginx Controller, making it easy to configure multi-host production environment configurations.
 For more information, see [Scaling to multiple servers](https://docs.strongloop.com/display/SLC/Scaling+to+multiple+servers) (StrongLoop documentation).